gavinlyonsrepo/TM1638plus/README.md

 They consist of an 8-digit seven segment display with decimal points, and 16 Push buttons.

-Two 4 digit 3461BS-1 (34 inch, 4 digit ,common Anode,  decimal point, RED)are used in this module giving a total of 8 digits.
+Two 4 digit 3461BS-1 (.34 inch, 4 digit ,common Anode,  decimal point, RED)are used in this module giving a total of 8 digits.
 A TM1638 controller chip drives the unit.

-NB :  If your display shows "56781234" for "12345678" see Notes section.
-Note A.
+NB :  If your display shows "56781234" for "12345678" see Issues section. issue A.

 **Model 2 Library Functions and example files**